mwermelinger/kattis-guide/exhaustive.md

 ## Backtracking

 This technique incrementally builds a candidate.
 As soon as the partial candidate cannot lead to a solution, the algorithm tries a different one.
-Backtracking is usually implemented in a recursive way.
+Backtracking is usually implemented recursively.

 1. [Boggle](https://open.kattis.com/problems/boggle) (48 LOC):
    Given a list of words, find all that occur in a 4x4 grid of letters.